Tightening torques, Nm

 3. Remove the lower shock absorber support.

-4. Remove the rear brake cable by unhooking it at the adjuster under the vehicle.
+4. Remove the rear brake cable by disconnecting it at the adjustment unit under the vehicle.

 5. Remove the brake pipe.

-6. Remove two nuts And fastenings of a support.
+6. Remove the two nuts A securing the support.

-7. Loosen the two nuts A on the other support just enough so that the beam bar can be removed from the support.
+7. Loosen the two nuts A on the other support enough to allow the beam rod to be removed from the support.

-8. Remove the beam rod, separating it from the other rod.
+8. Remove the beam rod by separating it from the other rod.

 Installation

-1. Make sure the bearing rings or needle bearings are in good condition, otherwise replace them.
-Needle bearings are filled with lifetime grease and do not require any further lubrication.
+1. Make sure that the bearing rings or needle bearings are in good condition, otherwise replace them.
+Needle bearings are filled with grease for life and do not require any further lubrication.

-Note: new beam rods are supplied as spare parts with bearing rings or needle bearings installed (depending on installation side).
+Note: New beam rods are supplied in the spare parts shop with bearing rings or needle bearings installed (depending on the installation side).

-2. Pull both bridge beam rods together until dimension B is obtained.
+2. Pull both bridge beam rods together until dimension B is achieved.

-Note: Dimension B corresponds to the distance between the stabilizer mounting points on the suspension arms.
-Therefore, this size can be achieved by installing the stabilizer in its place.
-When inserting the mounting bolts, you need to check the possibility of their installation without distortion.
-Ensure that the direction of installation is respected.
+Note: Dimension B corresponds to the distance between the stabilizer attachment points on the suspension arms.
+Therefore, this dimension can be achieved by installing the stabilizer in its place.
+When inserting the mounting bolts, you need to check that they can be installed without skewing.
+Ensure that the installation direction is observed.

 3. Installation is carried out in the reverse order of removal.

-Note.
-If the axle beam bar is being replaced, fix the brake shield mounting bolts with Loctite FRENBLOC adhesive.
+Note: If replacing the axle beam rod, secure the brake shield mounting bolts with Loctite FRENBLOC adhesive.

 4. Remove air from the brake circuit.